jphalimi/PythonForMIC/Doc/library/ctypes.rst

    same as the C ``sizeof()`` function.

-.. function:: string_at(address, size=-1)
+.. function:: string_at(address[, size])

-   This function returns the C string starting at memory address address as a bytes object.
+   This function returns the string starting at memory address address.
 If size is specified, it is used as size, otherwise the string is assumed to be zero-terminated.

 .. function:: WinError(code=None, descr=None)

    Windows only: this function is probably the worst-named thing in ctypes.
 It creates an instance of WindowsError.
 If *code* is not specified, ``GetLastError`` is called to determine the error code.
-If *descr* is not specified, :func:`FormatError` is called to get a textual description of the error.
+If ``descr`` is not specified, :func:`FormatError` is called to get a textual description of the error.

-.. function:: wstring_at(address, size=-1)
+.. function:: wstring_at(address[, size])

-   This function returns the wide character string starting at memory address *address* as a string.
+   This function returns the wide character string starting at memory address *address* as unicode string.
 If *size* is specified, it is used as the number of characters of the string, otherwise the string is assumed to be zero-terminated.